-Underarm excessive sweating, also called axillary hyperhidrosis is an uncontrollable, annoying, embarrassing, and isolating problem (to say the least).
+Underarm excessive sweating, also called axillary hyperhidrosis, is an uncontrollable, annoying, embarrassing, and isolating problem (to say the least).
 From the discomfort of sweat running down your sides, to the embarrassment of obvious sweat stains, to the fear of being "discovered," uncontrollable underarm sweating can feel like it's ruining your life.

-But there is good news: Safe treatments for excessive sweating are available, the treatments work, and you have a number of options to choose from--or combine.
+Safe treatments for excessive sweating are available, the treatments work, and you have a number of options to choose from--or combine.

 How you use antiperspirants is also incredibly important.
-Check out our information available about this, but the most important take-aways are: 1. apply antiperspirants at night before bed and 2. apply to totally dry skin to avoid irritation.
+Check out our information available about this, but the most important take-aways are: 1. apply antiperspirants before bed and 2. apply to totally dry skin to avoid irritation.

-Please note that in most cases we do not recommend endoscopic thoracic sympathectomy (ETS) for excessive underarm sweating.
-While ETS is perhaps the most commonly discussed, (as well as criticized) surgery for hyperhidrosis, there are other, far less risky, and far more predictable, options for people who suffer from excessive sweating of the underarms.
+Please note that, in most cases, we do not recommend endoscopic thoracic sympathectomy (ETS) for excessive underarm sweating.
+While ETS is perhaps the most commonly discussed (as well as criticized) surgery for hyperhidrosis, there are other, far less risky, and far more predictable, options for people who suffer from excessive sweating of the underarms.

 We hope that you'll find the information on this site helpful as you search for the best way to manage your underarm sweating problem.
-For updates about new research, the latest treatments, free treatment clinics, and daily management tips, be sure to sign-up to our News Blog.
+For updates about new research, the latest treatments, free treatment clinics, and daily management tips, be sure to sign-up to receive our free News Blog.
 We also have an extensive library of hyperhidrosis articles from peer-reviewed medical journals, so you can see where we get our facts and can share reliable medical data with your healthcare provider.